AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/making-commits.md

 - On the right-hand panel, you will see a list of files that you have modified under "Unstaged Files".
     - These are changes which you could include in your commit.
-- Choose the changes you want to include in your commit and move then from the `Unstaged Files` area to the `Staged Files` area:
+- Choose the changes you want to include in your commit and move them from the `Unstaged Files` area to the `Staged Files` area:
     - To include all changes, click the `Stage all changes` button.
     - To include only some changes, hover over individual files and click the `Stage File` button one at a time.
     This will move that file from the `Unstaged Files` area to the `Staged Files` area.
     - ⚠️ Any files that you move into the `Staged Files` section will be included in your commit.
-- Only select files that you wish to be included in this commit!

 Each commit should correspond to a single change or group of related changes.
 For example, when updating both code and documentation, commit your code changes and your documentation changes separately.